 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, VIPRE immediately detected and quarantined the malicious files.
 A pop-up alert was shown, which persisted until manually closed.
 No user action was required or possible.
 However, clicking Show Details opened a window with further information about the threat.
 You can disable detection alerts via policy if you want.

-Carbon Black Cloud provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-As the name implies, this is managed from a cloud-based console.
+Carbon Black Cloud provides a cloud-based console for managing the endpoint protection software.
 As well as malware protection, the product includes investigative functions for analysing and remediating attacks.
 The product can manage networks with hundreds of thousands of devices.
 We feel it would also be suitable for smaller businesses with tens of seats.

 All the main functionality of the console is found in a single menu column on the left-hand side of the page.
 This makes it very easy to navigate.

-The Dashboard page shows you an overview of threat-related items, displayed in panels.
-These are Attacks stopped, Potentially Suspicious Activity, Attack Stages, Attacks by Vector, Top Alerted Devices, Top Alerted Applications and Threat Reports.
-There is also an Endpoint Health panel, which lets you see if you need to take action on any devices.
+The Dashboard page (screenshot above) shows you an overview of security-related items, displayed in panels.
+These are Alerts, Endpoint Status, Prevented Malware, Top Alerted Assets, Top Alerted Applications and Threat Reports (security blog).
 The Getting Started panel shows links for common tasks, such as adding console administrators.
 You can customise the dashboard by moving panels around and removing any you don’t need.

 Enforce\Malware Removal page